mx-ruthie/interview-randomizer/README.md

 ## About the Randomizer

-[Techtonica Mock Interview Question Randomizer](https://server-xmwi.onrender.com)

 Daydreams about improving the mock interview process made manifest in a full-stack app styled to resemble the Techtonica.org website.
 Written to revise the current process wherein volunteers choose from a static list of 10 sample code challenges for every mock interview, participants at Techtonica can share their screens and generate a randomly selected code challenge question to work through.
-Marking the status of a code challenge as completed prevents the recurrence of that question, allowing the site to be used for practice and interviews alike.
+Participants can also mark questions as complete, and refer back to those questions later as well.

+Test the app with your own gmail credentials for a personalized experience, or use these testing credentials:
+#### Email: mockinterviewtester@techtonica.org
+#### Password: Techtonica23!
+[Techtonica Mock Interview Question Randomizer](https://server-xmwi.onrender.com)
 ## Tech Stack

 <table align="center">